-The email title is the very first touchpoint between the sender & the receiver.
-Most of the email success & impression to the users happen here.
+The email title is the very first touchpoint between the sender and the receiver.
+Most of the email success and impression to the users happen here.
 Marketers usually say that the headline weighs 80% of the whole email impact.

-As it is the first info that people see, the headline must be short & descriptive.
+As it is the first info that people see, the headline must be short and descriptive.
 In English, the perfect length is between 6 to 10 words.

 Of course, this title must be engaging.
 When users read the headline, it should make them willing to open the email.
 Following step #2, you should personalize your email titles.

 Use powerful words.
-They are meaningful & efficient at conveying messages.
-Again, personalize them based on your country, language, products & services, and target audience.
+They are meaningful and efficient at conveying messages.
+Again, personalize them based on your country, language, products and services, and target audience.

 Here is an example list of email marketing power words in English, to give you an idea: